oSoWoSo/prometheus/README.md

 ## Roadmap and ETA

-The final release is estimated to be released 2029.
+The final build is estimated to be released 2029.

 ### Roadmap